Bachelet the front-runner as Chileans vote for new president

-SANTIAGO Chileans began voting on Sunday for the president who will lead the country for the next four years, with ex-leader Michelle Bachelet considered a shoo-in and the biggest question being whether she wins outright or needs to wait for a December runoff.
+SANTIAGO As Chileans head to voting booths on Sunday to pick who will lead the country for the next four years, the biggest question mark is whether former President Michelle Bachelet wins outright or needs to wait for a December runoff.

-The centre-left Bachelet has promised to narrow the worst income inequality in the Organization for Economic Co-Operation and Development (OECD) by levelling the playing field in education.
+The centre-left Bachelet has promised to narrow the worst income inequality among the 34 member states of the Organization for Economic Co-Operation and Development by levelling the playing field in education.
 She has also pledged to upend a constitution that dates back to Augusto Pinochet's 17-year dictatorship.

-Her Nueva Mayoria coalition, which spans the political spectrum from Communists to moderate Christian Democrats, must also win big in congressional elections on Sunday in order to muster the political might needed to implement those changes.
+Her Nueva Mayoria (New Majority) coalition, which spans the political spectrum from communists to moderate Christian Democrats, must also win big in congressional elections on Sunday in order to muster the political might needed to implement those changes.

+"In order to confront inequality, I invite you to vote en masse for the Nueva Mayoria this Sunday.
+We want to win in the first round because we have a lot of work to do," Bachelet told a packed crowd at her campaign's closing ceremony on Thursday.

 Trailing a distant second to the 62-year-old Bachelet in the polls is Evelyn Matthei, 60, the candidate for the governing right-wing Alianza coalition.